 Wildlife & Eco Gardening

-Ten varieties of BUTTERFLIES are usually around from July 28th – the end of Sept.
+BUTTERFLIES/ MOTHS Ten varieties of are usually around from July 28th – the end of Sept.

-Forty three different BIRD varieties were spotted last year in the garden, we keep a record on our notice board for twitchers.
+BIRD We have records of 43 different birds spotted in the garden, we keep a record on our notice board for birders.

 BEES Honey Bee, Garden Bee, Tree Bee, Buff or White Tail not certain which!